-Apple confirms iOS 5 battery life problems, says a fix is comingAlex Wagner - Deputy Managing Editor, News Desk
+Apple confirms iOS 5 battery life problems, says a fix is comingAlex Wagner - Editorial Director of News and Content

 Battery life has been a hot topic among owners of iOS devices, particularly the iPhone 4S crowd, over the past month or so.
 There have been a number of different ways that consumers have found to help conserve the juice on their particular iDevice, but the cause of the issue has remained a mystery.
 Today Apple acknowledged that some iOS 5 users are experiencing shortened battery life, saying that "a few bugs" are to blame but neglecting to go into further detail.
 The company added that it's currently working on a software update to address the battery life woes and that it's expected to be released in the next few weeks.
 The full statement sent from Apple to The Loop: